NcUltimate/the-coding-zone/problem-2017-07/README.md

 - You cannot end in the 'air' (with an empty space beneath you).

 If you have any other questions please contact us in `The Coding Zone` HipChat room!

+# Submitting Solutions

+Please drop solutions into the [solutions directory](https://git.enova.com/fun/the-coding-zone/tree/master/problem-2017-07/solutions) in the form of a PR.
+Alternatively you can send your solution directly to the [organizers](mailto:zsyed@enova.com,cgavrilescu@enova.com).